tardigrada-agency/Ghost2Twitter/README.md

 2. Run docker-compose up -d --build
 3. If your Ghost run's in Docker, than add Ghost2Twitter and Ghost to same docker network, read about it [here](https://docs.docker.com/network/) and [here](https://docs.docker.com/compose/networking/)

+note: Ghost does not allow domains without a dot in webhooks, so you have to add a dot in the container name, for example .local at the end.

 ## Running without Docker

 This method is not recommended, it is less convenient and longer.